 The Lord Howe Island Board Environmental Unit is committed to a weed eradication program, which means total eradication of some alien plant species, not just control.

 The State and Federal governments assist with funding for staff and contractors to carry out this vital work.
 Commencing in a systematic way in 2004, staff from the LHI Board have carried out weed mapping, development of weed strategies, and plant importation policies to protect the Island’s unique flora.
 In recent years, the worst of the weeds have been treated, funding is now provided for contract abseilers to search remote high cliffs, and helicopters to winch workers into very remote areas that may take four hours walking each way- the only way to effectively deal with the weeds in these areas.
-Keep following this page for updates.

 The LHI Board and The Friends of Lord Howe Island have volunteer programs where members of the public can assist with flora conservation on the island.